Strange but True (film): Plot

 Philip has gone to see Melissa at her cottage.
-They talk about Philip's broken leg, which broke when he allowed a car run into him while he worked as a bike messenger.
+They talk about Philip's broken leg, which broke when he allowed a car to run into him while he worked as a bike messenger.
 He had moved to New York City because of a plan he made with Ronnie before he died and then was looking for an excuse to leave.
 Melissa discusses her blackouts and her dreams of Ronnie.
 Gail meanwhile returns home from the pharmacy and angrily confronts Bill in the basement of their home.
-She discovered the pills are Rohypnol that he has been secretly giving to Melissa and raping her, thus causing her blackouts and her pregnancy.
+She discovered the pills Rohypnol that he has been secretly giving to Melissa and raping her, thus causing her blackouts and her pregnancy.
 Gail and Bill end up in a struggle on the stairway.
 She falls down the stairs and dies on the floor.
 At the cabin, Melissa's labor begins and Philip takes her to his car to drive her to the hospital.
 However, she wants him to find Gail and Bill so they can go together.
 Philip looks through the basement window and sees Bill sitting by Gail's body.
 Philip's phone rings, which causes Bill to notice him, and Bill goes outside with a shotgun to find him.
-Philip abruptly drops a call to his mother so his parents know to head over to the Erwin's home, sensing that Philip is distraught.
+Philip abruptly drops a call to his mother so his parents know to head over to Erwin's home, sensing that Philip is distraught.
 Bill chases Philip through the woods, eventually catching him and knocking him out with the butt of the shotgun.
 Melissa drives herself to the hospital.

 Bill digs a shallow grave in his barn to bury Philip.
 Charlene and Richard show up at the house and Bill is able to convince them nothing is amiss.
 However, Charlene sees one of Philip's crutches on the ground outside.
 Charlene and Richard go into the house after hearing Phil's phone ring only to find Gail's dead body.
 Bill attempts to bury Philip alive, but Philip begins to struggle, calling out so Richard and Charlene hear.
 Bill starts to choke Philip, but Philip is able to knock over the shotgun and pull the trigger, alerting his parents.
 Richard charges in and stands with Philip.
-Bill raises the shotgun towards Richard and Philip but then Charlene moves to stand between them.
+Bill raises the shotgun towards Richard and Philip but then Charlene stands between them.
 Bill says he didn't mean to hurt her and then kills himself.